Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 So $E$ is equal to: $E = \mathbf{R} [\mathbf{t}]_\times$​

-... properties of E matrix

-E si rank is important for estimate the parameter

-...

-What the difference between the essential matrix and homography? matrix maps a point to a line, homography point to a point
+What is the difference between the essential matrix and homography? the matrix maps a point on a line, homography a point on a point

 ## Fundamental Matrix

 In order to be able to use essential matrix, we need to make an assumption: the intrinsic matrices are identities.
 The coordinate system of the camera are equal.

 We need to introduce the fundamental matrix that is a generalization of the essential matrix where the assumption is removed.
 ...

 ## 8-point Algorithm